xster/flutter-wiki/Upgrading-Flutter-projects-to-build-with-gradle.md

 1. Invoke File > Open...
 1. Select the `android` folder inside your main app folder, and press OK
 1. Press the Run button, or use the Run > Run menu item to build and run the app
+1. Edit java code by locating the .java file in the file tree on the right hand side.